 Known as one of the WORLD’S most beautiful beaches, Magen’s Bay is our claim to fame on St. Thomas.
-However, this beach sure does live up to it’s reputation of beauty.
+However, this beach sure does live up to its reputation of beauty.
 Located on the North Side of the island, Magen’s offers pristine blue waters, plenty of picnic tables and space for your group, and a restaurant/bar where you can find your typical beach-day foods and drinks.
-Magen’s is a must see and it is particularly attractive if you are looking to cookout on the beach.
+Magen’s is a must-see and it is particularly attractive if you are looking to a cookout on the beach.

 Sapphire Beach: Secluded with Stunning Views

 Sapphire Beach, located on the East End of the island is one of my personal favorites.
 This expansive beach with stunning views is a good place to go if you have both a large group of people, or you prefer a little more privacy.
 If you walk North past the Crystal Cove development you will come to, almost always, your own private beach.
 Another area to explore at Sapphire is “the point” that is located closer to the marina.
 Feel free to bring a beach chair, sit back, enjoy a book, and watch the waves crash against the rocks!